chreden/trview/doc/filters.md

 # Filters

-Filters can used and combined to build a query to find items based on their properties.
+Filters can be used and combined to build a query to find items based on their properties.
 The following windows currently support filters:
 - `Items`
 - `Triggers`
 - `Lights`